lassilaiho/tsoha-2020/docs/user-manual.md

 the navigation bar.
 Then click the "Change password" button and follow the instructions to change the password.

+You are able to delete your account by clicking the "Delete account" button on the "My Account" page.
+You will be asked for a confirmation.
+After confirming the deletion, your account and all data associated with it will be permanently deleted.
+Note that there is no way to recover a deleted account.

 ## Recipes
 You can see your recipes at the recipes page, which you can open by clicking the "Recipes" link on the navigation bar.
 Here recipes can be added, viewed and